digitalocean/do-dcgm-exporter/README.md

 Please see the [installation documentation](docs/install.md).

-To build the DigitalOcean DCGM exporter manually, please see [here](docs/build.md).
+To build the DigitalOcean DCGM-Exporter manually, please see [here](docs/build.md).

 # Conflict with existing DCGM installation